ChoralCloud/ChoralStorm/readme.md

 ### How it works
 The architecture below shows how data is consumed by the user's devices.
 Each device will send a certain format defined by the Choral Protocol to a central endpoint.
 In this case, it is a single go server that essentially relays the information to each "cluster".
-A cluster is composed of the following: HTTP Server, Kafka, Zookeeper, and Storm.
-The HTTP Server in the cluster listens for any request from the central endpoint and adds the message to the topic.
+A cluster is composed of the following: HTTP Server, Kafka, Zookeeper, Storm, Cassandra, Redis, and ElasticSearch.The HTTP Server in the cluster listens for any request from the central endpoint and adds the message to the topic.
 Storm then computes the information, and stores the data in the real time view and persistent storage.

 ![](/architecture.png)